Personalization is the hottest trend in fashion these days. Brands like…

 In this post, you’ll learn how to fix faded hats in three easy steps.
 All you’ll need is clean water, detergent, tape, and some color.
 Here’s how to go about it.

 Before you do anything to your hat, you need to give it a proper washing.
 It is possible that your hat just has a lot of grime on the outer layer, meaning you won’t need to dye it after you wash away the soot.

 Too many people are hesitant about washing hats because they don’t know how or are afraid of ruining a beloved custom snapback in the washing machine.
 There’s nothing to worry about.

 Admittedly, washing baseball caps has a little bit of a technique to it.
 However, most ball caps have a care label with washing instructions on how to clean and dry the hat, including water temperature.

 Check out this blog post on how to wash your hats the right way for more details.
 Here’s the TL: DR of that post:

 - Don’t wash your hat in the washing machine or dishwasher, and do not use bleach

 - Soak the hat in warm water with a little bit of laundry detergent

-You’ll want to read the directions specific to your type of dye, but generally what you’ll need to do is the following:
+Read the directions specific to your type of dye.
+Generally, here’s what you need to do: